-Our respectful commemoration of 9/11 was unfortunately interrupted by the nadir of suffusive, brain retardant, "left-wing think" from none other than Paul Krugman of the NY Times, being OUR ALIEN ATTACK ECONOMIST, who on 9/11 lamented:
+We must,unfortunately, begin today's commemoration of 9/11 with the nadir of suffusive, brain retardant "left-wing think" from none other than Paul Krugman of the NY Times OUR ALIEN ATTACK ECONOMIST, who laments:

+Indeed, Paul Krugman!
 Fascinating, but not unexpected, from a man such as Krugman, so obnoxiously liberal that Obama, to him, is the second coming of Thomas Jefferson.
-Krugman finds something both odd and not odd at the same time... an emotion that we Conservatives systemically feel for our Liberally infected zombie-like opposites on a painfully consistent basis.
+Krugman finds something both odd and not odd at the same time... an emotion that we Conservatives often feel about Liberals, far too often.

-In Krugman's column of 9/11, he enigmatically found America's sense of subdual as an oddity, which then brings those of who of us who have either been blessed or cursed with true common sense into a heartfelt seasoning of outrage, yet again.
+In Krugman's column on 9/11, he enigmatically finds America's sense of subdual as an oddity, which then brings those of who of us who are either blessed or cursed with true common sense into a heartfelt seasoning of outrage, yet again.
 But then Krugman corrects himself by stating that "it's not really that odd."

 Uh-oh, get ready whenever Liberal pundits correct themselves in a literary stuttering format.
 Ergo, here it comes:

 Here, and once again, as through the lengthy annals of Socialism's failures , Krugman seeks to deploy the communistic format of historical revisionism.
-After 9/11, Bush and virtually every Democrat in Congress, every Republican and American in general was in total and complete agreement.
-The feeling was that, whoever knocked these towers down would be found and punished; whomever threatened us would also be decisively corrected, preemptively, if necessary.
+After 9/11, Bush and virtually every Democrat in Congress and America were in total and complete agreement.
+Whoever did this terrible act would be found and would be punished; whomever threatened us would also be corrected, preemptively, if necessary.
 It was a stance of rabid defiance and complete defense.

-As I recall, and to refute Krugman's memory lapse, it was not just the neocons who wanted retribution after 9/11.
-Pretty much everyone in America was ready for a fight, except a large number of knee-knocking Liberals who preferred a stance of lily-livered appeasement, as is typical.
+As I recall, it was not just the neocons either.
+Pretty much everyone was ready for the fight, except the knee-knocking liberals who preferred a stance of lily-livered appeasement, as is typical.

-However, all of Krugman's pent-up angst over his fake heroes of 9/11, no doubt, would probably have to include the many heroic firefighters, policemen and first responders who also lost their lives on that day.
-Krugman pretty much denigrates the memory of each and every one of those brave and dedicated men and women in his column of politicized vilification.
+This, no doubt, would include the many firefighters, policemen and first responders who also lost their lives on that day.
+Krugman pretty much denigrates the memory of each and every one of those brave and heroic men and women.

-In fact, the feeling, I am certain, is not lost on either me or the reader, that Krugman most likely counts the death-dealing terrorists on that terrible but beautiful day as the true hero's of his 9/11.
+The feeling, I am certain, is not lost on either me or the reader, that Krugman most likely counts the death-dealing terrorists as the true hero's of his 9/11.